clchiou/garage/shipyard/docs/conventions.md

     # Define `//some/package:sub-package-2/build`.
     define_package(name='sub-package-2')

+* Build rule template should return the build rule objects it creates so that its caller has a chance to refine the rule objects.

 * First-party build rule template may take an optional argument `root`, which, when provided, is a parameter name that overrides the default parameter `//base:root`.